-- (a) for Fixed Rate Notes, the Interest Payment Dates and any Regular Record Dates shall be as described below under "Fixed Rate Notes"; and - (b) for Floating Rate Notes: - the Interest Payment Dates shall be as indicated in the applicable Final Terms and in such Note; and - (ii) any Regular Record Date will be the Business Day next preceding each Interest Payment Date.
+- (a) for Fixed Rate Notes, the Interest Payment Dates and any Regular Record Dates shall be as described below under "Fixed Rate Notes"; and - (b) for Floating Rate Notes: - (i) the Interest Payment Dates shall be as indicated in the applicable Final Terms and in such Note; and - (ii) any Regular Record Date will be the Business Day next preceding each Interest Payment Date.

-"LIBOR" means the London Inter-bank Offered Rate for deposits in a specified currency.
+"LIBOR" means the London Inter-bank Offered Rate for deposits in a Designated LIBOR Currency.